sonocotta/esp-luma-drive/README.md

 - `luma-drive-external-leds` is a simple external LEDs driver with PWM on every channel and a few sample effects
 - `luma-drive-internal-leds` is a simple internal LEDs driver with PWM on every channel and the same sample effects

-Due to the limit in PWM channels on the ESP32-C3, you can't use all 10 drivers at the same time, you can still use secondary set in binary mode though
+Due to the limit in PWM channels on the ESP32-C3, you can't use all 10 drivers at the same time, you can still use a secondary set in binary mode though

 ### Home Assistant - media player